AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/cvent-modules.md

 ## Prerequisites

-To use Cvent modules, you must have a Cvent account.
+To use [!DNL Cvent] modules, you must have a [!DNL Cvent] account.

-## Connect Cvent to Adobe Workfront Fusion {#connect-cvent-to-adobe-workfront-fusion}
+## Connect [!DNL Cvent] to [!DNL Adobe Workfront Fusion] {#connect-cvent-to-adobe-workfront-fusion}

 >[!NOTE]
 >
->The Cvent modules work through a SOAP API.
-To create a connection to Cvent, you must ensure the following:
+>The [!DNL Cvent] modules work through a [!UICONTROL SOAP] API.
+To create a connection to [!DNL Cvent], you must ensure the following:
 >
->* You have SOAP access to the [!DNL Cvent] API.
+>* You have [!UICONTROL SOAP] access to the [!DNL Cvent] API.
 >* The [!DNL Workfront Fusion] IP addresses have been added to your organization's allowlist.
 >
->  For a list of [!DNL Workfront] Fusion IP&nbsp;addresses, see [IP Addresses for accessing Adobe Workfront Fusion](../../workfront-fusion/get-started/ip-addresses-for-fusion.md)
+>  For a list of [!DNL Workfront] Fusion IP addresses, see [IP Addresses for accessing [!DNL Adobe Workfront Fusion]](../../workfront-fusion/get-started/ip-addresses-for-fusion.md)

-You can create a connection to your Cvent account directly from inside a Cvent module.
+You can create a connection to your [!DNL Cvent] account directly from inside a [!DNL Cvent] module.

-1. In any Cvent module, click **[!UICONTROL Add]** next to the [!UICONTROL Connection] field.
+1. In any [!DNL Cvent] module, click **[!UICONTROL Add]** next to the [!UICONTROL Connection] field.
 1. Select the region that you want to connect to.

-   * North America
+   * [!UICONTROL North America]
-   * Europe
+   * [!UICONTROL Europe]
-   * Sandbox
+   * [!UICONTROL Sandbox]

 1. Click **[!UICONTROL Continue]** to create the connection and go back to the module.

-## Cvent modules and their fields
+## [!DNL Cvent] modules and their fields

-When you configure Cvent modules, [!DNL Workfront Fusion] displays the fields listed below.
-Along with these, additional Cvent fields might display, depending on factors such as your access level in the app or service.
+When you configure [!DNL Cvent] modules, [!DNL Workfront Fusion] displays the fields listed below.
+Along with these, additional [!DNL Cvent] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).